jacobleesinger/BeerIsGood/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: Rails Back-End, User Authentication, JSON API (2 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In Phase 1 I will create the majority of the application's Rails back end logic.
+I will implement user signup and authentication (using BCrypt), with a basic landing page and views for signing up and signing in.
+There will be a main page that will contain the application's root React component.
+I will then build all of the primary JSON APIs (for Users, Beers, and Reviews).

 [Details][phase-one]